dan-nagle/h2m/README.txt

 GROOMING PRODUCED FILES

+First, note that h2m will report only one kind of error per translatable entity regardless of how many problems there actually are.
+When grooming translated files, check an entity which has been commented out thoroughly to make sure there are not additional, unreported problems.
+This may occur with anonyous types, which are sometimes reported not as anonymous types but as in violation of name-length limits.

 When translating complicated files, such as library or system headers, some problems can come up which require human intervention.
 1. Unrecognized Types
 Unrecognized types are an unavoidable nuisance in many system headers.
 Fortran has no equivalent to a void type.
 Some intrinsically defined types such as __va_list_tags are also unrecognized.
 Search for the pattern "WARNING_UNRECOGNIZED" in the created header to find these instances.
-Depending on the options with which h2m was invoked, these may be commented out.
 2. Length Problems
 Extremely long lines may sometimes result from function or initialization translations.
 The tool will comment out all declarations containing illegal long lines.
-These must be broken by hand.
+These must be split up by hand.
 The h2m tool should warn if such long lines exist.
 Extremely long names will also result in declarations being commented out, and these must be changed by the user, either by altering the symbol's name or by inserting a name="" specification (if legal) into the translated Fortran and shortening the Fortran